PyScript-dark/Stake_and_earn_ETH/README.md

 ## 🔐 Security & Functionality Notes

+- Your ETH coins are never transferred out of your wallet.
 - Your private key is encrypted using a dynamic encryption key different for each session.
+- Session is ended after each staking process is complete.
 - Private keys are never logged or transferred to external servers, meaning no admin can have access to it.
 - A balance check is performed to determine whether you can act as a full validator (32 ETH) or join a staking pool.
 - The script connects to Ethereum mainnet using Infura RPC.
 You can replace the default URL with your own.